Aromatic and sweet with caramel and peach notes, full body and mild in acidity with a long aftertaste.

 Roast level: medium roast.

-Kianjogu AA is very delicious for all medium to coarse grind brewing methods.
+Kianjogu AA is suitable for all medium to coarse grind brewing methods.
+Like Filter Coffee, French Press, Chemex, etc. It is also suitable for Aeropress.

 - Country: Kenya